Demircan Tas

 Research Interests

-I am a dual SM candidate from the Design & Computation Group and EECS at MIT.
-The Design & Computation group theorizes on computing creative and imaginative processes in artistic, spatial, and industrial practices of design.
-Working on my thesis, I combine the theoretical discussions of the Design & Computation group with experiments into latent spaces of generative multimodal AI to improve parametric and algorithmic design paradigms.
-Working as a research assistant for the Urban Metabolism Group led by Prof. John Fernandez in the Environment Solutions Initiative, I combine virtual reality based HCI (human computer interaction), with AI models trained with data from 10,000 cities.
-During RA work over summer at LCAU, I used auto-encoders and GANs to tackle crowd collaboration for informal neighborhoods in South Africa.
-I co-founded Construct(), a speech/gesture to blocks AI for Minecraft.
+I am a PhD student from the HCI-E Group in CSAIL at MIT.
+I combine the theoretical discussions of the Design & Computation with experiments into latent spaces of generative multimodal AI models to improve parametric and algorithmic design paradigms.
+I co-founded Construct(), a speech/gesture to blocks AI for video games with building mechanics.
+Prior to my work at MIT, I built an image to HBIM (heritage building information modeling)k Construct(), a speech/gesture to blocks AI for Minecraft.
 Prior to my work at MIT, I built an image to HBIM (heritage building information modeling) pipeline for architectural heritage in Anatolia.

 Please click the following to expand details: